stlab/libraries/_posts/2020-12-01-forest-introduction.md

 Here, iterators will be described by this pair as `{node, edge}`.
 Since iterators always point to a node, we never speak of an iterator being on the out-edge of a node it is leaving.
 Rather, we always consider it on the in-edge of the node that it points to.
 Visually, iterators will only ever be on the northwest or southeast edge of the node to which they point.

-Iterators can point to the root node of a forest and can be compared to other iterators for equality.
-However, they should never be dereferenced.
+An iterator pointing to the root node of a forest can be compared to other iterators in the same forest, but cannot be dereferenced.

 ### Examples